Koohoko/desktop/README.md

 See `SECURITY.md`.

 ## Trademarks
+This fork is derived from Agentify Desktop but is not an official Agentify distribution.
 Forks/derivatives may not use Agentify branding.
 See `TRADEMARKS.md`.